Why I Became a Calvinist

 rom 3:20 Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin.

-Scripture asserts that if we even attempt to be justified by works that we are actually falling from grace (in danger of hellfire):
+Scripture asserts that if we even attempt to be justified by works that we are actually falling from grace (and aren't true Christians):

 gal 5:4 Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace.